-The main objective of the present study was to determine if there is a change in mean exercise capacity of CHD patients 12 months after completing a CR program compared to the end of the program.
+The main objective of the present study was to determine if there is a change in mean exercise capacity of CHD patients 12 months after completing a CR program compared to the end of the program, with no consideration of the results at the entry in the program.
+As we expected patients adopt a physically active lifestyle after a CR program without looking for a progression in the dose of physical exercises over time, we hypothesized there is no change in exercise capacity at 12 months after the program.
 A first secondary objective was to explore how the distributions of exercise capacity, physical activity level and motivation for physical activity evolve between the end of the CR program and 12 months after the program, as well as the typical individual changes in these outcomes over this period of time.
-A second secondary objective was to describe the barriers to physical activity reported by CHD patients 12 months after the CR programs.
+As these last analyses were exploratory, we had no particular rationale to set specific hypotheses and, therefore, the classically used hypothesis of the absence of change was again considered here.
+Other secondary objectives were (i) to describe the change in the motivational profile for physical activity using a clustering approach, (ii) to describe barriers to physical activity reported by CHD patients 12 months after the CR program, and (iii) to explore the potential classes of change over time in exercise capacity and physical activity and their respective predictors.

 Methods